Five-For-Five/A2A_MAS/agent2agent-main/a2a_friend_scheduling/README.md

-# A2A Friend Scheduling Demo
+# A2A Meeting Scheduling Demo
-This document describes a multi-agent application demonstrating how to orchestrate conversations between different agents to schedule a meeting.
+This document describes a multi-agent application demonstrating how to orchestrate conversations between different agents to schedule meetings.

 This application contains four agents:
 *   **Host Agent**: The primary agent that orchestrates the scheduling task.
 *   **Kaitlynn Agent**: An agent representing Kaitlynn's calendar and preferences.
 *   **Nate Agent**: An agent representing Nate's calendar and preferences.
-*   **Karley Agent**: An agent representing Karley's calendar and preferences.
+*   **Karley Coaching Services**: An agent representing a voluntary coaching organization's availability for coaching sessions.

 ## Setup and Deployment